-Beginning in 2014, states can voluntarily expand Medicaid coverage to adults under age 65 with incomes up to 133% of the federal level (about $15,000 per year).
-The federal government will cover 100 percent of the costs for “newly eligible” Medicare beneficiaries from 2014-2016 and then phase down to 90 percent in 2020 and afterward.
+Since 2014, states can voluntarily expand Medicaid coverage to adults under age 65 with incomes up to 133% of the federal level (about $15,000 per year).
+The federal government will cover 100% of the costs for “newly eligible” Medicaid beneficiaries from 2014-2016 and then phase down to 90% in 2020 and afterward.

-In 2010, total Medicaid spending was almost $390 billion, of which the two-thirds covered acute care services (64%) and one-third LTSS (31.5%).
-Older adults and people with disabilities account for two-thirds of all Medicaid spending and Medicaid pays for about 62 percent of all LTSS.
+In 2014, total Medicaid spending was t $476 billion.
+Older adults and people with disabilities account for two-thirds of all Medicaid spending and Medicaid pays for about 51% of all LTSS.

 5. How is Medicaid Financed?

 The federal and state governments jointly fund Medicaid.
 States administer the program within federal rules.
 A formula determines the federal share, known as the Federal Medical Assistance Percentage or FMAP.
-States receive at least a 50 percent match from the federal government while poorer states receive a higher match.
-In 2012, the federal government paid, on average, about 57 percent of overall Medicaid costs.
+States receive at least a 50% match from the federal government while poorer states receive a higher match.
+The federal government pays, on average, about 57% of overall Medicaid costs.